aws-deepracer-community/deepracer-on-the-spot/README.md

 Example:
 `./create-standard-instance.sh base firstmodelbase 30`
 `./create-spot-instance.sh base firstmodelspot 30`
+**This will run for around 3 minutes.
+Viewing the training will starts 3-4 minutes after this completes**

+Once this script completes, two links will be printed to console that show the visual training of the model and the log links of the training model I.E. ( 3.87.87.207:8080 and http://3.87.87.207:8100/menu.html respectively ).
+Paste these into your browser and **wait 3-4 minutes for training to begin**.
+On the visual training page, the link "/racecar/main_camera/zed/rgb/" will look most similar to the DeepRacer Console.

 create-standard-instance.sh creates a single on demand ec2 instance.
 The instance type used is configured as the default in the standard-instance.yaml cloudformation template file. create-spot-instance.sh creates a single spot ec2 instance if available.
 This is a fantastic way to save a lot of money on training DeepRacer models, as training on a g4dn.2xl spot instance can get you 4 workers at $0.22/hour (compared to $3.50/hour for 1 worker in console).
+Note, deployment may fail if there isn't any spot instances of this size available.
+Procuring a spot instance is most common outside of US work hours.

-This script can be execute multiple times (no more limit on only 4 concurrent training models like in console), with different instance stack names.
+This script can be execute many times (the DeepRacer console limits you to training a max of 4 concurrent models), with different instance stack names.
 All the different instances will share the base resources (efs and s3).

 Both spot and standard instance requests are launched using a daily refreshing AMI that is generated in a source AWS account to always grab the newest docker images for robomaker/sagemaker/coach.
 If you wish to run your own AMI, use ./create-image-builder.sh to create the daily refreshing pipeline and update your spot/standard instance bash scripts to use your AMI.
 NOTE: using your own AMI will incur a charge of ~$1/day because an EC2 instance will be created daily to update the AMI.